 In addition to the major projects, you'll be asked to complete three small multimodal projects.
 These are designed to give you practice working with hypertext, images, audio, and video.
 They are very small, very simple, and very low stakes.
 The purpose is practice, not to produce a polished final product.

+Grading

-MMPs may be completed in groups of up to three people or may be completed alone.
-If an MMP is completed with other members of the class, all content should be worked on by all members of the group.
-Grading Your final grade will be broken down into the following percentages:
+Your final grade will be broken down into the following percentages:

+Grading Scale

-Grading Scale A A- B+ B BExcellent Average Below Average - A Outstanding: Expectations exceeded for all class assignments. - A- Good: Expectations met for all class assignments. - B+ Acceptable: Expectations met with minor problems. - B Borderline: Expectations met with several minor problems. - B- Unacceptable: One or more assignments did not meet expectations for graduate work Participation & Class Environment Please do your best to encourage open dialog and civil discussion.
+A A- B+ B BExcellent Average Below Average

+- A Outstanding: Expectations exceeded for all class assignments. - A- Good: Expectations met for all class assignments. - B+ Acceptable: Expectations met with minor problems. - B Borderline: Expectations met with several minor problems. - B- Unacceptable: One or more assignments did not meet expectations for graduate work

+Participation & Class Environment

+Please do your best to encourage open dialog and civil discussion.
 Keep up with class material and engage with topics both inside and outside of class time.
-Attendance You are expected to attend every class session.
-If you miss a class without prior approval from me, you will lose 5% of your final grade per class missed.